Genesis-Prime/PrimeCodex/COPILOT_AGENT.md

 - **Use `.env` files for local secrets (gitignored)**
 - **Run secret scanning before commits**
 - **Rotate keys immediately if accidentally committed**
+- **Assume Responsibility:** You are solely accountable for damage, data loss, or unintended outcomes triggered while using or modifying the beta software.

 ### 4. Error Handling Patterns